 43. Deodorize Pet Bedding

 Eliminate odors from your pets bedding by sprinkling liberally with baking soda, wait 15 minutes (or longer for stronger odors), then vacuum up.

 44. Deodorize Sneakers

 Keep odors from spreading in smelly sneakers by shaking baking soda into them when not in use.
 Shake out before wearing.
-When they’re no longer wearable, make sure to donate your old sneakers.
+When you’re ready to buy a new pair of sneakers, make sure to donate your old ones.

 45. Freshen Linens

 Add 1/2 cup of baking soda to the rinse cycle for fresher sheets and towels.
 You can also make homemade lavender linen water with this formula.